Rainbow table: Etymology

 The term rainbow tables was first used in Oechslin's initial paper.
 The term refers to the way different reduction functions are used to increase the success rate of the attack.
 The original method by Hellman uses many small tables with a different reduction function each.
 Rainbow tables are much bigger and use a different reduction function in each column.
 When colors are used to represent the reduction functions, a rainbow appears in the rainbow table.

 Figure 2 of Oechslin's paper contains a black-and-white graphic that illustrates how these sections are related.
 For his presentation at the Crypto 2003 conference, Oechslin added color to the graphic in order to make the rainbow association more clear.
-The enhanced graphic that was presented at the conference is shown to the right.
+The enhanced graphic that was presented at the conference is shown in the illustration.